cactode/cactode.github.io/_posts/2020-02-10-hackathon.md

 Your browser does not support the video tag.
 </video>

 An old Lulzbot printer frame was jerry-rigged to hold a needle.
 Bananas oxidize when their skin is broken.
 We wrote a small script that took a source image and converted it into dots.
+A poisson noise distribution with rejection sampling was used to make it look more natural.
 We then commanded the printer to poke a hole for every dot.

 ![](/img/projects/hackathon/8.jpg)

-We won a prize at the hackathon.
+We won a first-place sponsor prize at the hackathon.
 Isn't life wonderful?